cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/index.rst.txt

    page.

-In addition to the documentation provided here, KU-IT also provides documentation for the `UPCH computing/HPC Systems`_ on KUNet.
+In addition to the documentation provided here, KU-IT also provides documentation for the `UCPH computing/HPC Systems`_ on KUNet.

 .. toctree::
    :numbered: